fimbault/fimbault/README.md

 - I’m currently working on reframing digital access.
 I'm co-editor of [IETF GNAP](https://github.com/ietf-wg-gnap/gnap-core-protocol) and building open source
 - I prefer to program 🦀 than to eat them.
 Sometimes teaching about appsec.
-- I’m a serial entrepreneur, currently building a new remote-first startup called acert.io.
-Please reach out if you're interested.
 - You may reach me via [linkedIn](https://www.linkedin.com/in/fimbault/) or [twitter](https://twitter.com/fimbault)
 - You may also subscribe to my [blog](https://blog.fimbault.com/) or to my [digital garden](https://hackmd.io/c9aIQ4lpTaia0st1QdbeJg)